felix-schmeding/IPEO-Project/data/README.md

-Place downloaded data here: \
+Unzip the downloaded data in this folder.
-./images \
+./images
 ./labels